jeremywbrazell/reading-notes/class-01.md

     1. Define the goal
     1. Design the scipt
     1. Code each step
-- Objects are
+- Objects are variables that contain the properties of a script.
-- Properties are
+- Properties are characteristics of objects.
-- Events are
+- Events are instances when the user controls a webpage
-- Methods are
+- Methods are actions that can be performed on objects.
 - Web browsers are programs built from objects
 - Javascript runs where it's found in the HTML (browsers read from top to bottom)
 - Scripts are first declared, then they must be invoked